OSGeo/grass/lib/python/docs/src/pygrass_raster.rst

 Details about the GRASS GIS raster architecture can be found in the `GRASS GIS 7 Programmer's Manual: GRASS Raster Library <http://grass.osgeo.org/programming7/rasterlib.html>`_

-PyGRASS uses 4 different Raster classes, that respect the 4 different approaches of GRASS-C API.
+PyGRASS uses 3 different Raster classes, that respect the 3 different approaches of GRASS-C API.
 The classes use a standardized interface to keep methods consistent between them.
 The read access is row wise for :ref:`RasterRow-label` and :ref:`RasterRowIO-label` and additionally cached in the RowIO class.
 Both classes write sequentially.
-RowIO is row cached, :ref:`RasterSegment-label` and :ref:`RasterNumpy-label` are tile cached for reading and writing; therefore, random access is possible.
+RowIO is row cached, :ref:`RasterSegment-label` is tile cached for reading and writing; therefore, random access is possible.
 Hence RasterRow and RasterRowIO should be used for fast (cached) row read access and RasterRow for fast sequential writing.
-RasterSegment and RasterNumpy should be used for random access.
+RasterSegment should be used for random access.

 ==========================  =======================  ========  ============